-- 2007 Ten individuals working at a facility that performed cadmium plating were exposed to elevated cadmium air levels. - 2007 Five individuals employed by an electrical switch and relay manufacturer had elevated mercury blood levels. - 2008 Six individuals working in a different cadmium plating department than the one identified in 2007 had elevated cadmium urine levels. - 2009 One individual working for a recyclable material wholesaler had an elevated blood mercury level. - 2013 One individual working in a college's lab unintentionally ingested mercury and had an elevated blood mercury level. - 2015 One individual working for a recyclable material merchant wholesaler had an elevated urine mercury level.
+- 2007 Ten individuals working at a facility that performed cadmium plating were exposed to elevated cadmium air levels. - 2007 Five individuals employed by an electrical switch and relay manufacturer had elevated mercury blood levels. - 2008 Six individuals working in a different cadmium plating department than the one identified in 2007 had elevated cadmium urine levels. - 2009 One individual working for a recyclable material wholesaler had an elevated blood mercury level. - 2013 One individual working in a college's lab unintentionally ingested mercury and had an elevated blood mercury level. - 2015 One individual working for a recyclable material wholesaler had an elevated urine mercury level. - 2017 One individual working at a nonferrous foundry had an elevated cadmium urine level.

-Examples of Environmental Exposures 2007-2016:
+Examples of Environmental Exposures 2007-2017:

 - 2007 A fifty-three-year old Chinese immigrant had an elevated blood and urine mercury level from using a Chinese face cream with very high mercury content. - 2008 A three-year-old child accidentally ingested a mercury-containing "pill" that had been brought from India in some lentils to keep bugs away.
-The child's blood mercury level was three times higher that our action threshold. - 2011 A fifty-one-year old male who ate tuna for lunch five days a week had an elevated blood mercury level. - 2012 A twenty-year old male who ate tuna up to ten times per day as a part of his body building diet had an elevated blood mercury level. - 2014 A sixty-five-year old male who ate salmon and trout four times a week from Lake Michigan had an elevated blood mercury level. - 2016 A six-year-old and a ten-year-old, who used house well water had elevated arsenic urine levels.
+The child's blood mercury level was three times higher than the action threshold. - 2011 A fifty-one-year old male who ate tuna for lunch five days a week had an elevated blood mercury level. - 2012 A twenty-year old male who ate tuna up to ten times per day as a part of his body building diet had an elevated blood mercury level. - 2014 A sixty-five-year old male who ate salmon and trout four times a week from Lake Michigan had an elevated blood mercury level. - 2016 A six-year-old and a ten-year-old, who lived in eastern Michigan and drank water from their home well had elevated urine arsenic levels.